-There’s a number of cameras on the market which are specifically targeted towards children, but there are also a number of cameras which are aimed at everybody but make a lot of sense for a younger crowd.
+There’s a number of cameras on the market which are specifically targeted towards children, but there are also a number of entry-level cameras which are aimed at everybody but make a lot of sense for a younger crowd.

-If your kids are a little bit older, they might be starting to think a little more seriously about photography.
+If your kids are a little bit older, they might be starting to think a little more serious about photography.
 As such, we’ve included an option for a fantastic first DSLR – set your children free and watch them turn into the next David Bailey, with any luck.

-What is the best kids camera?
+What is the best camera for kids?